-On a hill above Missiano in South Tyrol, stands Corba Castle, surrounded by green vineyards and orchards, with a view of the nearby city of Bolzano.
+On a hill above Missiano in South Tyrol, stands Castel Corba, surrounded by the green of vineyards and orchards, overlooking the nearby city of Bolzano.

-Corba Castle was built around 1236, starting with the main quadrangular tower, by the Korb family, which was linked to the ministerial lineage of the Counts of Appiano.
-It passed into the hands of various local families and was left to decay until 1834, when Johann von Putzer had it restored, the structure enlarged and a chapel built.
+Castel Corba was built around 1236, starting from its square tower, by the Korb family, who were connected to the ministerial lineage of the Counts of Appiano.
+After passing through various local families, the castle fell into decay until 1834, when Johann von Putzer restored it, expanded the structure and added a chapel.

-Acquired by the Tessmann family in 1877, which included the Tyrolean cultural scholar Friedrich von Tessman, who donated his library collection to the province, Corba Castle was sold in 1918 to the Dellago family, who turned it into a hotel.
+In 1877, the castle was acquired by the Tessmann family, which included Friedrich von Tessmann, a renowned scholar of Tyrolean culture who later donated his valuable library collection to the province.
+In 1918, Castel Corba was sold to the Dellago family, who transformed it into an elegant hotel.

-The castle is still owned by the Dellago family today and is a renowned hotel with a gourmet restaurant.
+Today, the castle remains in the hands of the Dellago family and is a renowned boutique hotel with a gourmet restaurant, appreciated for its refined atmosphere and panoramic location.

 For further information